The Next 10 Years Will Be About “Market Networks”

 [**Note: a shorter version of this article appeared on TechCrunch.]

-[**Disclosure: we are advisors and/or investors in many of the companies mentioned in this post including Honeybook, Houzz, Lyft, Angelist, Poshmark, Doordash, Meerkat and GoodReads]
+[**Disclosure: we are advisors and/or investors in many of the companies mentioned in this post including Honeybook, Houzz, Lyft, Angelist, Poshmark, Doordash, Patreon and Goodreads]

-Most people didn’t notice last month when a 35-person company in San Francisco called HoneyBook* announced a $22 million Series B.
+Most people didn’t notice when a 35-person company in San Francisco called HoneyBook announced a $22 million Series B in March 2015.

 An event planner builds a profile on HoneyBook.com.
-That profile serves as her professional home on the Web.
-She uses the HoneyBook SaaS workflow to send self-branded proposals to clients and sign contracts digitally.
+That profile serves as his professional home on the Web.
+He uses the HoneyBook SaaS workflow to send self-branded proposals to clients and sign contracts digitally.

-She then connects the other professionals she works with like florists and photographers to that project.
+He then connects the other professionals he works with like florists and photographers to that project.
 They also get profiles on HoneyBook and everyone can team up to service a client, send each other proposals, sign contracts and get paid by everyone else.